 Global equity markets are still fairly valued, but are likely to produce pedestrian growth for the next 12 months and longer.
 While some global interest rates have already been raised they will remain at low levels for a while, to start picking up once consumer demand picks up meaningfully.
-This we expect to happen within the next 12 to 24 months.
+This may though be retarded by political events in the Middle East, while high oil prices will accelerate inflation if the crisis persists for longer.

 We expect the Rand to trend weaker towards the end of 2011 and into 2012.
 Volatility should subside and revert to normal levels as global economies start picking up steam and distorting fiscal and monetary stimuli are withdrawn.

-Our local equity markets also remain fairly valued although not at very competitive levels compared to other global bourses.
+Our local equity markets also remain fairly valued although not at very competitive levels compared to other global bourses, with a significant risk posed by a possible depreciation of our local currencies.
 In terms of local equity sectors, graph 5.6 indicates that consumer goods and consumer services had a good run.
-We do not expect too much joy out of these sectors anymore and these should hence be underweight.
+We do not expect too much more joy out of these sectors anymore and these should hence be underweight.
+This view is however very much dependent on political stability returning to the Middle East

 On the basis of fundamentals, one should be overweight financials and Rand hedge shares locally, while commodities should be neutral to underweight.
 We believe that the performance of most conventional asset classes will be muted.
 We expect equities in general to perform sluggishly but stock picking can add value.
 Property currently is a high yielding asset class but this is unlikely to persist once the interest rate cycle turns.
 Shorter dated local bonds may also still produce fair returns in the short term only.